Wouldn’t it be great if all we consume had an immutable record of its origin on a blockchain food tracking system?

 Before moving the process to the blockchain, it typically took approximately 7 days to trace the source of food.
 With the blockchain, it drops to 2.2 seconds.
 That substantially reduces the likelihood that infected food will reach the consumer.

 One of the issues in a requiring the suppliers to put their information on the blockchain is understanding that there will be a range of approaches from paper to Excel spreadsheets to sophisticated ERP systems all uploading data to the blockchain.
 Walmart spokesperson Molly Blakeman says that this something they worked hard on with IBM to account for.
 Suppliers don’t have to be blockchain experts by any means.
 They simply have to know how to upload data to the blockchain application.

-After working with it for a year, the company thinks it’s ready for broader implementation with the goal ultimately being making sure that the food that is sold at Walmart is safe for consumption, and if there is a problem, making auditing the supply chain a trivial activity.
+After working with it for a year, the company thinks it’s ready for broader implementation with the ultimate goal of making sure that the food that is sold at Walmart is safe for consumption, and if there is a problem, making auditing the supply chain a simple process.